 Bugs and diseases are not really a difficulty for borage.
 It is hardy and rarely goes under due to attacks.
 It is one of the few problem-free flowers to plant.
 However, a caterpillar can be an occasional problem.
 Just pick them up, spray them off with a strong splash, or use an insecticidal detergent.

-Borage excels in grounds that are constantly wet.
+Borage excels in ground that is constantly wet.
 Water the plants frequently and mulch if you are located in a dry location to minimize water loss.
 Ideally, provide at least three inches of water weekly.
 Even though borage is drought-tolerant but once it is placed, young seedlings will require lots of water.
 Never let them dry out.
 Greenhouse watering systems allow your borage to get the required water they needed.

 Preferred soil for borage